Are You Ready for a Hurricane?

 Learn more from NOAA

-Colorado State University’s Extended Range Forecast of Atlantic Seasonal Hurricane Activity and Landfall Strike Probability For 2018 predicts a slightly above average amount of activity for the 2018 hurricane season and no anticipated El Nino event.
+Colorado State University’s Extended Range Forecast of Atlantic Seasonal Hurricane Activity and Landfall Strike Probability For 2019 predicts a slightly below average amount of activity for the 2019 hurricane season.

 Colorado State’s Forecast

 - including 9-15 named storms

 - 4-8 hurricanes

 - 2-4 major hurricanes (wind speed at least 111 mph)

 View this link to determine if you live in or near a hurricane evacuation area. http://flash.org/2017EvacuationZones.pdf